sbrincat/spynal/docs/installation.rst

 -----

-Once the package is installed, you should now be able to directly import spynal and its modules/functions in your code/notebooks like so:
+Once the package is installed, you should now be able to directly import spynal and its modules/functions in your code/notebooks in any of the standard Python ways:

 .. code-block:: python